 Bright / Too Much Light: Food canned in clear jars that has been exposed to light will also cause nutrient loss, as well as possible discoloration.

 The United States Department of Agriculture recommends you to store cans in a shelf-stable environment, unless otherwise noted.
-Shelf-stable is any place where the room temperature doesn’t change much, preferably a dry and cool place under 85 degrees Fahrenheit.
+Shelf-stable is any place where the room temperature doesn’t change much, preferably a dry and cool place below 75 degrees Fahrenheit.

 There are exceptions to this, with items such as ham and seafood which must be kept at lower temperatures, and will be specifically labeled “Keep Refrigerated.”